 The last thing any landlord wants is to have empty rental properties because that means they aren’t earning any money.
 That person still has to make the mortgage payments and pay for repairs, and this costs a lot less when they’re earning rental income.

-So the landlord may be more willing to work with you if you’re able to move in right away.
+So the landlord may be more willing to work with you if you can move in right away.
 If that person is still hesitant, you could offer to sign a short-term lease as a trial.
 If things go well, then you possibly extend the lease in the future.

 5. Provide references

 One of the best ways to earn a potential landlord’s trust is by providing references.
 Ask former employers, co-workers, or teachers to provide character references for you.
-This will show a potential landlord that you’re a hard worker who has integrity.
+This will show a potential landlord that you’re a hard worker with integrity.

-And if you’ve rented an apartment in the past, you should ask your previous landlord for a reference.
+And if you’ve rented an apartment in the past, you should ask your previous landlord for a reference and proof of on-time rent payments.
 This will go a long way toward showing that you’re committing to paying your rent on time every month.